Getting started

 You can specify this group’s owner and add a description.
 Then we add users the same way as we did previously.

 Sometimes we also need to remove users from a SharePoint group.
-In this case, we can use Remove User from SharePoint Group action from Plumsail SharePoint connector.
+In this case, we can use the Remove User from SharePoint Group action from the Plumsail Actions connector.

-Now you should have an idea how to use the actions from Plumsail SharePoint connector for Power Automate (Microsoft Flow) to manage SharePoint groups.
+Now you should have an idea how to use actions from the Plumsail Actions connector for Power Automate (Microsoft Flow) to manage SharePoint groups.
 If you haven’t used the connector yet, registering an account would be the first step.
 It is quite easy to get started.